China–Ivory Coast relations: Chinese development finance to Cote D'Ivoire

 In Abidjan, Chinese nationals are about 2500.
 They mainly occur in the trade, Adjamé, or restoration, Cocody.
 They created about 100 companies.

-Political relations
+Sovereignty issues

 Ivory Coast follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.